neuroinformatics-unit/neuroinformatics-unit.github.io/_sources/guidelines/languages_frameworks.md.txt

 ### Continuous integration
 * All pushes and pull requests will be built by [GitHub actions](https://docs.github.com/en/actions).
 This will usually include linting, testing and deployment.
 * As a rule, actions will run on all operating systems (Linux, macOS, Windows) and on all Python versions that are supported by the project.
-* GitHub actions workflows should be contributed to the [NIU actions repository](https://github.com/neuroinformatics-unit/actions) to aid re-use.
+* GitHub actions workflows should be contributed to the [NIU actions repository](https://github.com/neuroinformatics-unit/actions) to aid reuse.

 ### Automated versioning
 We use [`setuptools_scm`](https://github.com/pypa/setuptools_scm) to automatically version packages.
 It should be